joemunapo/vend-docs/docs/wallet/index.md

 #### Notes
 - The balances are categorized by currency, with each entry showing the currency's symbol, its full name, and the user's current balance.
-- This endpoint is pivotal for maintaining user trust and providing them with the necessary tools to manage their finances within the app.